ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 Usage: ``AFC_CALIBRATION``
 Example: ``AFC_CALIBRATION``

+### AFC_RESET
+_Description_: This function opens a prompt allowing the user to select a loaded lane for reset.
+It displays a list of loaded lanes and provides a reset button for each lane.
+If no lanes are loaded, an informative message is displayed indicating that a lane must be loaded to proceed with resetting.

+Usage: ``AFC_RESET DISTANCE=<distance>``
+Example: `AFC_RESET LANE=lane1`

 ### AFC_RESUME
 _Description_: This function clears the error state of the AFC system, sets the in_toolchange flag to False, runs the resume script, and restores the toolhead position to the last saved position.